As a whole and despite the efforts of many of us in the industry, the current state of accessibility on the web still isn’t great.

-Of course, we don’t always have the luxury of working on greenfield projects (wouldn’t that be nice!)
+Of course, we don’t always have the luxury of working on limitless, greenfield projects (wouldn’t that be nice!)

 If the library you’re looking at provides a demo site or components, you may be able to manually test their examples from your browser to ensure they’re accessible before you get started.
+If you can improve things with further tinkering, that can provide some confidence without a huge investment.

 Throughout the Testing Accessibility series, you will deepen your knowledge of accessibility and improving user experience outcomes.
 Writing semantic markup from scratch, coding interactivity that supports Assistive Technology, identifying & remediating issues… so much more.